jonemo/blog.jonasneubert.com/_posts/2019-01-23-barcode-generation-python.md

 * Enter various barcode related terminology into the search box on [pypi.org](https://pypi.org).
 * Search Stackoverflow for barcode related terminology.
 * Look at the list of forks for repos associated with packages I had already found.
-* Browse the issue tracker of packages I had already found.
+* Browse through the issue tracker of packages I had already found and follow links.

 ### Supported Symbologies